What’s A Virtual Fence & Which One Is Best?

 Virtual fences offer many benefits over traditional ground-based fencing.
-Some of these include:
+Here are a couple:

-- Quick, easy setup: no time-consuming, professional installation required; setup can be done in under 5 minutes by anyone.
+No time-consuming, professional installation required.
+You can set up your virtual fence in under 5 minutes – and by anyone.

-- Low cost: costs only a small fraction of traditional fencing.
+A virtual fence costs only a small fraction of traditional fencing.
 The Tractive GPS for example is only $49.99 + a monthly fee that’s less than your Netflix subscription.

-- Customizable: since virtual fences can be drawn on a map, they are highly customizable in nearly any shape or size you choose.
+Since virtual fences can be drawn on a map, they are highly customizable in nearly any shape or size you choose.
 Here are three options you can choose and fiddle around with to best fit your yard, ranch, or neighborhood:

-To better understand the different types of virtual fences and their, well, differences, let’s compare two popular brands: the SpotOn Virtual Smart Fence and the Tractive GPS Virtual Fence.
-Because no two virtual fences are exactly the same.
+No two virtual fences are exactly the same.
+So to better understand the different types of virtual fences and what sets them apart, let’s compare two popular brands: the SpotOn Virtual Smart Fence and the Tractive GPS Virtual Fence.

 Tractive GPS Virtual Fence

-The Tractive GPS Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
-Pet parents receive an alert anytime their furry friend leaves the Virtual Fence boundary, and can immediately track their pet in real-time with the LIVE tracking feature.
-The Tractive GPS also has a sound option and light option, plus cool features like activity monitoring for pets.
-Learn all about the Tractive GPS Virtual Fence.
+The Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
+You’ll receive an alert anytime your dog or cat leaves the Virtual Fence boundary.
+Plus, you can immediately track your pet in real-time with the LIVE tracking feature.

 SpotOn Virtual Smart Fence

-Warning: Shock collars are not recommended by many animal welfare agencies, as they may harm your dog and the relationship you have with them.
-Read more about the shocking truth about electronic dog collars.
+Warning: Shock collars are not recommended by vets and animal welfare agencies, as they may harm your pet and the relationship you have with them.
+Read more about the shocking truth about e-collars for dogs.